Boise Premier · The Hamblin Group

 Canyon County (Nampa, Caldwell, Kuna): Median ~$435,000

-Rates stabilizing in the low 6% range — more purchasing power than in 2025.
-Inventory sits around 2–3 months of supply — still a seller's market, but improving.
+Rates stabilizing in the low 6% range.
+Inventory: ~2–3 months supply.
 Prices expected to appreciate 3–5% in 2026.

 Your price limit isn't just your max approval — it's the monthly payment you're truly comfortable with, including taxes, insurance, principal, and interest.

 Your loan is only as stable as your financial behavior during the process.
-Here's what to do — and what to avoid — between pre-approval and closing.

 - Call your lender before depositing any checks